 The U.S. Figure Skating Memorial Fund

-On February 15, 1961, a tragedy shook the figure skating world when when Flight 548, carrying the 1961 World Team to the World Figure Skating Championships in Belgium.
+On February 15, 1961, a tragedy shook the figure skating world when Flight 548, carrying the 1961 World Team to the World Figure Skating Championships, crashed in Belgium.

 From this loss arose the U.S. Figure Skating Memorial Fund with a mission to provide qualified U.S. Figure Skating members with monetary assistance in pursuing goals both on and off the ice.
 The fund awards skating and academic scholarships to those athletes who demonstrate excellent competitive results, academic achievements and show potential in national and international competitions.

 Since its inception, the Memorial Fund has provided over $15 million in financial support to thousands of athletes for skating-related and academic expenses.
 Supported through the generosity of family, friends, fans, foundations, clubs and athletes around the country, the Memorial Fund acts as a 'living legacy' to the lives lost on Flight 548.

 Over the years, the Memorial Fund has supported thousands of athletes, including Olympic champions like Peggy Fleming, Kristi Yamaguchi, Scott Hamilton and Meryl Davis and Charlie White.
 Keeping with tradition, it continues to support athletes of all levels in their skating and academic goals.